FuelLabs/fuel-telemetry/README.md

 - Start a `SystemInfoWatcher` so that system info will be recorded
 - Start generating telemetry and non-telemetry `Event`s

-Most of these steps are hidden away behind convenience macros within `TelemetryLayer`.
+Fortunately, most of these steps are hidden away behind convenience macros...

 ## Using `fuel-telemetry`